 At the Place des Festivals, in the entertainment district, there is the Museum of Contemporary Art.
 Easily accessible from Place Jacques-Cartier on foot or by public transport.

 This is one of the museums worth seeing if you have a bit ‘of time available.
 Furthermore, founded in 1964, it is the first museum of contemporary art in the city.

 Over 300 works are exhibited at the MAC, although the museum has almost 8,000 works.
 Here, in addition to works by international artists, you can learn more about the artists of Quebec and Canada.

 You absolutely cannot miss its old port, a completely pedestrian stretch of about 2.5 kilometers on the San Lorenzo River.

-Along the harbor, winding four different docks (the French term is quais): starting from the north, there is the Quai de l’Horloge, Quai Jacques-Cartier, the Quai King Edward, and finally the Quai Alexandra.
+Along the harbor, winding four different docks (the French term is quasi): starting from the north, the Quai de l’Horloge, Quai Jacques-Cartier, the Quai King Edward, and finally the Quai Alexandra.